At the Mountains of Madness: Plot

 As more buildings are explored, the explorers learn about the Elder Things' conflict with both the Star-spawn of Cthulhu and the Mi-Go, who arrived on Earth shortly afterwards.
-The images also reflect a degradation of their civilization, once the shoggoths gain independence.
+The images also reflect a degradation of their civilization once the shoggoths gained independence.
 As more resources are applied in maintaining order, the etchings become haphazard and primitive.
 The murals also allude to an unnamed evil lurking within an even larger mountain range located beyond the city.
 This mountain range rose in one night and certain phenomena and incidents deterred the Elder Things from exploring it.
 When Antarctica became uninhabitable, even for the Elder Things, they soon migrated into a large, subterranean ocean.

-Dyer and Danforth eventually realize that the Elder Things missing from the advance party's camp had somehow returned to life and, after slaughtering the explorers, have returned to their city.
-Dyer and Danforth also discover traces of the Elder Things' earlier exploration, as well as sleds containing the corpses of both Gedney and his missing dog.
-They are ultimately drawn towards the entrance of a tunnel, into the subterranean region depicted in the murals.
+Dyer and Danforth eventually realize that the Elder Things missing from the advance party's camp had somehow returned to life and, after killing the party, have returned to their city.
+They also discover traces of the Elder Things' earlier exploration, as well as sleds containing the corpses of both Gedney and his missing dog.
+Both are ultimately drawn towards the entrance of a tunnel, into the subterranean region depicted in the murals.
 Here, they find evidence of various Elder Things killed in a brutal struggle and blind six-foot-tall penguins wandering placidly, apparently used as livestock.
 They are then confronted by a black, bubbling mass, which they identify as a shoggoth, and escape.
-Aboard the plane, high above the plateau, Danforth looks back and sees something which causes him to go temporarily insane, implied to be the unnamed evil itself.
+Aboard the plane, high above the plateau, Danforth looks back and sees something which causes him to go insane, implied to be the unnamed evil itself.

 Dyer concludes the Elder Things are survivors of a bygone era, who slaughtered Lake's group only in self-defense or scientific curiosity.
 Their civilization was eventually destroyed by the shoggoths, which now prey on the enormous penguins.
-He warns the planners of the next proposed Antarctic expedition to stay away from the site.
+He warns the planners of the proposed expedition to stay away from the site.
+Danforth continues to experience manic episodes, whispering of "bizarre conceptions" which Dyer attributes to his being one of the few to have completely read through Miskatonic's copy of the Necronomicon.